MABSWE/Hangman/README.md

 - The chosen word is randomly selected from this pool.

 ## Testing
+I conducted manual testing on this project, which involved the following steps:

+- Ran the code through a PEP8 linter to ensure there are no issues.
+- Tested the project in both my local terminal and the Code Institute Render terminal.

 ### Bugs
 - The game was tested using PEP8 with a result of 13 errors and warnings.
 Mostly was blank lines problems and other whitespacing as you can see here: ADD IMG